BlakeGarner/encoders-for-etc-eos/Hardware/README.md

 ## Issues

-- In revA of the board, there are some missing pull-up resistors for the push buttons that need to be bodged onto the PCB - it's a real pain to fix, so better to fix that before getting the PCB printed.
+- In revA of the board, there are some missing pull-up resistors for the push buttons that need to be bodged onto the PCB - fixed in RevB of the board.
 - Some of the acrylic can be a tight fit, depending on your laser-cutter's tolerances.
 Best to approach the fitting of the board on a day when you have plenty of paitence!
 I will try to make it more forgiving in later revisions.
-- See the [Todo text file](Todos%20for%20RevB.txt) for a list of issues found when building the most recent revision of the board, as well as desired improvements for future versions.
+- See the [Todo text file](Todos%20for%20RevC.txt) for a list of issues found when building the most recent revision of the board, as well as desired improvements for future versions.

 ## Contributing